tituionut/flux-training/part01/README.md

    1. (This is though not strictly necessary.
 But in this way Flux CRDs, Flux controllers, bootstrap Git repository and bootstrap Kustomization are also managed by Flux.
 So in this way Flux can manage itself.)
    2. `install/gotk-components.yaml`
       * This file contains all the components required to run Flux
-      * Push the `gotk-components.yaml` file to the root of your Git repository
+      * Push the `gotk-components.yaml` file to the root of your `workshop-flux-bootstrap` Git repository
         * This is not strictly necessary
         * However, this gives us an opportunity to manage Flux through itself
    3. `install/gotk-repository.yaml`
       * This file describes a git repository that Flux should watch
       * Adjust `<HTTP_GIT_URL>` and `<GIT_BRANCH_NAME>` in the `gotk-repository.yaml` file
         * fx `https://gitlab.com/<username>/<project_name>` and `master`
-      * Push the `gotk-repository.yaml` file to the root of your Git repository
+      * Push the `gotk-repository.yaml` file to the root of your `workshop-flux-bootstrap` Git repository
    4. `install/gotk-kustomization.yaml`
       * This file describes a _Kustomization_ that Flux should watch
         * This is not Kustomize, but a Flux Kustomization